 Calling all copper queens!
 Copper hues are everywhere these days, so it’s time for a rundown on how to keep your color fiery and fresh.
 If you’re rocking a golden copper, red copper, or paramORANGE, then read on for some tips and tricks on how to care for copper hair.
+Everything you need to maintain your copper hair color is below!

 Start With a Schedule